 Categories of Personal Data: Personal Data may include, among other information, personal contact information such as name, company address, telephone or mobile number, fax number, email address; employment details including employer’s name, job title, identification numbers; user ID, location data; connection data; device specific information, IP addresses, and online behavior data (as applicable).

-As further set out in Chapter III of the GDPR, a Data Subject has certain rights (e.g. information and access to personal data, rectification and erasure, restriction of processing, data portability, right to object and automated individual decision-making).
-The Controller is obliged to facilitate the exercise of these data subject rights under articles 15 to 22 of the GDPR.
-The Processor shall assist the Controller by appropriate technical and organizational measures, for the fulfilment of the controller’s obligation to respond to requests for exercising the data subject’s rights laid down in Chapter III of the GDPR.
+As further set out in Chapter III of the GDPR and as otherwise set out by applicable Data Protection Laws and Regulations, a Data Subject has certain rights (e.g. information and access to personal data, rectification and erasure, restriction of processing, data portability, right to object to processing ).
+The Controller is obliged to facilitate the exercise of these data subject rights under applicable Data Protection Laws and Regulations.
+The Processor shall assist the Controller by appropriate technical and organizational measures, for the fulfilment of the controller’s obligation to respond to requests for exercising the data subject’s rights.
 In consequence, Syncron shall, to the extent legally permitted, notify Customer if Syncron or any Third-Party Sub-processor receives a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of Processing, erasure (“right to be forgotten”), data portability, object to the Processing, etc. (“Request”).
 Taking into account the nature of the Processing, Syncron shall assist Customer, insofar as this is possible, for the fulfilment of Customer’s obligation to respond to a Request under Data Protection Laws and Regulations.
 Syncron shall not respond to such request except on the documented instructions of the Customer or as required by Data Protection Laws and Regulations (Syncron shall to the extent permitted by Data Protection Laws and Regulations inform Customer of that legal requirement before responding to the request).

 Syncron has, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the assessment of risks to the rights and freedoms of natural persons, implemented and maintains appropriate technical and organizational measures for protection, security (including protection against unauthorized or unlawful Processing and against accidental or unlawful destruction, loss or alteration or damage, unauthorized disclosure of, or access to, Customer Data), confidentiality and integrity of Customer Data.
 Technical and organizational security measures (controls) applied to processing of Customer Data, including Processing of Personal Data, are set forth in Schedule 2 hereto.
 Syncron regularly monitors compliance with these measures.
 Syncron will not materially decrease the overall security of the Services during a subscription term.
 Syncron information security management system achieved the certification with the ISO 27001 standard.

-Each party’s and all of its Affiliates’ liability, taken together in the aggregate, arising out of or related to this DPA, and all DPAs between Authorized Affiliates and Syncron, whether in contract, tort or under any other theory of liability, is subject to the ‘Limitation of Liability’ section of the Agreement, and any reference in such section to the liability of a party means the aggregate liability of that party and all of its Affiliates under the Agreement and all DPAs together.
+Each party’s and all of its Affiliates’ liability, taken together in the aggregate, arising out of or related to this DPA, and all DPAs between Authorized Affiliates and Syncron, whether in contract, tort or under any other theory of liability (to the extent permitted by applicable laws), is subject to the ‘Limitation of Liability’ section of the Agreement, and any reference in such section to the liability of a party means the aggregate liability of that party and all of its Affiliates under the Agreement and all DPAs together.

 For the avoidance of doubt, Syncron’s and its Affiliates’ total liability for all claims from Customer and all of its Authorized Affiliates arising out of or related to the Agreement and each DPA shall apply in the aggregate for all claims under both the Agreement and all DPAs established hereunder, including by Customer and all Authorized Affiliates, and, in particular, shall not be understood to apply individually and severally to Customer and/or to any Authorized Affiliate that is a contractual party to any such DPA.